Travel Friendly Cameras

 The travel-friendly camera with the best zoom at 125x is the Nikon Coolpix P1000 (Paid link).

-The second best is the Nikon Coolpix B600 (Paid link) which has the same zoom functionality at 125x.
+The second-best option is the Nikon Coolpix B600 (Paid link), which offers the same 125x zoom functionality.

 The third best is the Canon PowerShot SX70 (Paid link) HS with a 65x zoom.